-Although it has not expressed any intent to do so, the Company has the right under the Plan to terminate the Plan subject to the provisions of ERISA.
+The Company has the right under the Plan to terminate the Plan subject to the provisions of ERISA.
 In the event of Plan termination, participants will become 100% vested in employer contributions.

 2. Summary of Significant Accounting Policies

 A summary of the significant accounting policies consistently applied in the preparation of the accompanying financial statements follows: